 You took the first brave step toward taking back control of your life.
 Not everyone is able to summon their courage, ask for help and take action to get on their path to recovery.
 While there are many recovery programs available for those misusing opioids, medication-assisted treatment (MAT) has proven to be the most effective.

-The compassionate and experienced staff members at AppleGate Recovery are here to make sure all of your questions are answered and you will remain in capable hands throughout your recovery.
+At our various locations, the compassionate and experienced staff members at AppleGate Recovery are here to make sure all of your questions are answered and you will remain in capable hands throughout your recovery.
 AppleGate’s caring medical providers ensure success in recovery through medications, such as Suboxone®, designed to block receptor sites and effectively reduce cravings.
 Knowing what to expect will allow you to set goals for yourself to help achieve long-lasting recovery.

 From First Appointment to First Dose